Everything to Know About Camera Lens Fungus

 Desiccant Dry Boxes

-These dry boxes are easy DIY solutions as all that is needed is an airtight box and dessicant, such as silica gel.
-For travel, a bag and desiccant can be used.
+These dry boxes are easy DIY solutions as all that is needed is an airtight box and desiccant.
+For travel, a bag and silica gel packets can be used.

 Desiccant will get saturated with water over time.
 It does not need to be replaced.
-The moisture can be removed by sticking silica gel in an oven at 120°C (248°F) for 1-2 hours.
+The moisture can be removed by sticking it in a warm oven.

 Cleaning and Removing Fungus